Summary: This page includes all default data paths for Seravo sites. This includes paths to log files and htdocs.

 /data/wordpress ├── current -> releases/20170323143417 ├── htdocs -> releases/20170323143417/web ├── nginx ├── releases │ ├── 20170322075317 │ ├── 20170322112722 │ └── 20170323143417 │ ├── config │ │ ├── deploy │ │ └── environments │ ├── public -> web │ ├── vendor │ │ ├── composer │ │ └── vlucas │ └── web │ ├── app │ │ ├── languages -> /data/wordpress/shared/web/app/languages │ │ ├── mu-plugins -> /data/wordpress/shared/web/app/mu-plugins │ │ ├── plugins -> /data/wordpress/shared/web/app/plugins │ │ ├── themes │ │ └── uploads -> /data/wordpress/shared/web/app/uploads │ ├── wordpress -> /data/wordpress/htdocs/wp │ ├── wp -> /data/wordpress/shared/web/wp │ └── wp-content -> /data/wordpress/htdocs/app └── shared ├── config -> releases/20170323143417/config ├── vendor -> releases/20170323143417/vendor └── web ├── app │ ├── languages │ ├── mu-plugins │ ├── plugins │ └── uploads └── wp ├── wp-admin ├── wp-content └── wp-includes

 It is intended that customers initialize a git repository in the

 /data/wordpress directory.
 For details, see Local development.

-If we detect that a git repository exists while upkeeping and editing any project files, we will commit the changes so that the changes would be less likely to be lost or overwritten when the customer later does a redeploy.
+If we detect that a git repository exists while doing upkeep and editing any project files, we will commit any changes so that it’s less likely that the changes would be lost or overwritten when the customer later does a redeploy.